ahmadnas00/PhotoprismProject/README.md

 ##  Overview

-PhotoPrismProject is an open-source project designed to streamline and automate the testing of a photo management application.
-It offers a comprehensive suite of tests for user interface features, login functionality, and API operations, ensuring consistent performance across different browsers.
-This project is invaluable for developers and QA engineers seeking to enhance the reliability and robustness of their photo-based web applications.
+PhotoPrism is an AI-powered open-source platform designed for managing, organizing, and sharing photos.
+It allows users to upload, create albums, and sort images using advanced filters like places, dates, colors, and faces.
+With options to mark favorites, toggle views, and securely share content,.

 ---